 Growing up in Minnesota, Amy was raised attending church with her family.
 Between her church youth group experience and participating in a local youth theatre program, her passion for ministry took hold.
 In 2011, she began 10 years of overseas ministry with Youth for Christ International.
-First in Denmark, where she ran a band ministry that first introduced her to AJM.
-Most recently, she has been serving in Cyprus, running After Hours Youth Cafe in Limassol.
-Training teens in the world of coffee has opened up the door for the next chapter of ministry.
+First in Denmark, where she ran a band ministry that first introduced her to AJM, and then in Cyprus.